Ask financial traders anywhere in the world to name the book that has influenced them the most…

 All roads lead to Rome.
 But each road starts at a different place.

-As trading coach and market wizard Van Tharp says, there is an infinite number of ways to make money in the financial markets.
+As trading coach and market wizard Van Tharp says, there are an infinite number of ways to make money in the financial markets.

 But each successful trader has to find his own way.